-Reviews on Google+
+Reviews on Google My Business

-By far the most valuable reviews in terms of local SEO and website ranking are those left on your Google+ Local page.
+The most valuable reviews in terms of local SEO and website ranking are those left on your Google My Business listing.
 This is largely because people are most likely to see these reviews when they find your listing in Google Maps.